GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/README.md

 - [./devops.hcl](./devops.hcl): This example is the minimal config needed to setup an infra-as-code Terraform environment for your infrastructure.
-This is a good starting point to just test how the generated configs and CICD pipelines work.
+This is a good starting point to understand the generated configs and CICD pipelines.

-- [./org_foundation.hcl](./org_foundation.hcl): This example expands upon the [./devops.hcl](./devops.hcl) example to setup an org with security and compliance in place.
+- [./org_foundation.hcl](./org_foundation.hcl): This example expands upon the [./devops.hcl](./devops.hcl) example to setup an org with additional security and compliance.
 This should be a minimum done for an org.
 It can also be used to define the folder hierarchy of the org.

 - [./folder_foundation.hcl](./folder_foundation.hcl): This example is similar to the [./org_foundation.hcl](./org_foundation.hcl) example except it sets everything on a folder instead of an org.
-This is useful if you want to set the generated configs in an isolated environment, or reproduce your org setup in a dev folder environment.
+This is useful if you want to test the generated configs in an isolated environment before promoting them to org level.
 This example assumes the root folder has already been created (for example by an org foundation config or other means).

 - [./team.hcl](./team.hcl): This example sets up a sample team or application within a folder.
-This example focusses on projects and concrete resources to provide real services and assumes that core security, compliance and folder structure has already been by other configs.
+This example focusses on projects and concrete resources to run services and assumes that core security, compliance and folder structure has already been seti up by other configs.

-The [generated/](./generated) directory shows the output of the examples.
+The [generated/](./generated) directory shows the output of each example.